Characterization of the symmetry class of an Elasticity tensor using polynomial covariants: Introduction

+\begin{quote} \emph{Can one decide by finitely many algebraic calculations what is the symmetry class of a given elasticity tensor?} \end{quote}

-In the same spirit, but to avoid loosing the information contained in the harmonic fourth-order component $\bH$, Baerheim~\cite{Bae1998b} has used the \emph{harmonic factorization} introduced by Sylvester~\cite{Syl1909} (see also~\cite{Bac1970} and \cite{OKDD2018} for a more modern treatment).
-This factorization allows to decompose an harmonic tensor of order $n$ as an $n$-tuple of vectors, the so-called \emph{Maxwell multipoles}~\cite{Bac1970}.
-Baerheim has formulated criteria on the multipoles to characterize the different symmetry classes of $\bE$.
-The difficulties with this approach is that the multipoles are not uniquely defined~\cite{OKDD2018} and that the only way to obtain them is to solve a polynomial equation of degree $2n$ (hence, one degree eight and two degree four polynomials for the Elasticity tensor).
+In addition to experimental and numerical approaches, the literature is abundant about formulations of coordinate-free criteria to characterize elasticity tensors which have \emph{exactly} a given symmetry class.
+Some authors~~\cite{BBS2007} have used the \emph{Kelvin representation}~\cite{TKel1856,TKel1878,Ryc1984} of the elasticity tensor to achieve this goal.
+They have formulated sufficient conditions involving the multiplicity of the $6$ eigenvalues of the Kelvin representation and of the eigenvalues of its eigenvectors (the \emph{eigenstrains}, which are second-order tensors).
+Other approaches have used the harmonic decomposition $(\bH, \bd^{\prime}, \bv^{\prime}, \lambda, \mu)$ of the elasticity tensor $\bE$.
+For instance, following~\cite{Cow1987}, some authors \cite{Cow1989,Jar1994,Bae1998a,CVC2001} have extracted partial information about the symmetry class of $\bE$ from its second-order harmonic components $\bd^{\prime}$ and $\bv^{\prime}$.
+In the same spirit, but to avoid loosing important information present in the harmonic fourth-order component $\bH$, Baerheim~\cite{Bae1998a} has used the \emph{harmonic factorization} introduced by Sylvester~\cite{Syl1909} (see also~\cite{Bac1970} and \cite{OKDD2018} for a more modern treatment).
+This factorization allows to decompose an harmonic tensor of order $n$ as an $n$-tuple of vectors, the \emph{Maxwell multipoles}~\cite{Bac1970}.
+Baerheim has used these multipoles to detect the different symmetry classes of $\bE$.
+This approach requires, however to solve polynomial equations of degree eight.

-More recently, in~\cite{AKP2014}, the authors have suggested to reconsider the question in the general framework of \emph{Real Algebraic Invariant Theory}.
-They have used a generating set of the invariant algebra of \emph{fourth-order harmonic tensors} $\HH^{4}(\RR^{3})$ proposed in~\cite{BKO1994} to characterize the symmetry classes of a tensor $\bH\in\HH^{4}(\RR^{3})$, writing down polynomial equations and inequations involving the generators of the invariant algebra.
-However, these relations become increasingly complicated when the symmetry group becomes smaller and only the cubic, transversely isotropic, tetragonal, trigonal and orthotropic classes have been characterized this way.
-Note also that the same approach has already been used by Vianello~\cite{Via1997} in 1997 for the full 2D Elasticity tensor, where formulas are considerably much simpler than in 3D.
+More recently, in~\cite{AKP2014}, the authors have suggested to reconsider the question in the general framework of \emph{Real Algebraic Geometry}~\cite{BCR1998}.
+They have used a generating set of the invariant algebra of \emph{fourth-order harmonic tensors} $\HH^{4}(\RR^{3})$ proposed in~\cite{BKO1994} to characterize the symmetry classes of a tensor $\bH\in\HH^{4}(\RR^{3})$, writing down polynomial equations and inequalities involving the generators of the invariant algebra.
+These relations become, however, increasingly complicated when the symmetry group becomes smaller and only the cubic, transversely isotropic, tetragonal, trigonal and orthotropic classes have been characterized this way.
+The same approach was already used by Vianello~\cite{Via1997} in 1997 for the full 2D elasticity tensor, where there are only four symmetry classes: $[\ZZ_{2}]$, $[\DD_{2}]$, $[\DD_{4}]$ and $[\OO(2)]$, and where formulas are considerably much simpler than in 3D.